azat-co/practicalnode/chapter4/chapter4.md

 <p id="footer">Copyright 2014 Azat</p>
 ```

-Of course, views (i.e., templates) benefit greatly from if/else condition.
+Of course, views (i.e., templates) benefit greatly from an if/else condition.
 Let's cover them next.

 ## Conditions (if)

-Interestingly enough, in addition to the standard JavaScript code where the `if` statement can be used by prefixing it with `-`, we can use a minimalistic Pug alternative with no prefix and no parentheses—for example,
+Interestingly enough, in addition to the standard JavaScript code, where the `if` statement can be used by prefixing it with `-`, we can use an even shorter Pug alternative with no prefix and no parentheses.
+For example, this if/else works fine:

 ```pug
 - var user = {}